ikskuh/LoLa/documentation/README.md

   var z;     // Unitialized local variable var w = 0; // Initialized local variable
 }

-extern foo; // External variable
 ```

 There are three kind of variables in LoLa:

 - Global Variables
 - Local Variables
-- External Variables

 Global variables are accessible from any scope and are stored in the execution environment. **If a global variable has no initializer, it's value is preserved over multiple calls of the script.**

 Local variables could also be called temporary variables as they are only alive for a short time.
 A local variables is any variable declared in brackets, so explicit declared locals, loop variables and function parameters.

-External variables are special variables that have no defined storage in the script.
-They are provided by the executing environment.
-The contents and semantics of those variables is documented by the environment.

 All variables are dynamically typed and may change the type of the stored value on assignment.